Living Room Furniture

 To begin choosing furniture for your living room, decide what you need from it.
-How much space do you have with your living room layout?
+How much space do you have with your layout?
 Can you add in large-scale furniture, or will smaller designs best suit your room?
-Determining how you'll use your living room will help you decide what styles you need.
+Determining how you'll use your family room will help you decide what styles you need.

 You'll also need to consider how you'll use the furniture.
 This is especially important for choosing upholstery.
 White or neutral colored fabrics are ideal for lighter use, while darker fabrics are better for frequently-used items.
 Dark fabrics, as well as those with machine-washable slipcovers, are also good options for those with pets or kids.
 Bonded leather furniture has a lasting durability that makes it ideal for heavier use with proper care.

 2) Consider Furniture Style

 3) Consider Storage

-When considering storage options for your living room, media consoles and TV stands are the perfect place to start.
+When considering storage options for your family room, media consoles and TV stands are the perfect place to start.
 Media consoles provide a stylish platform for your TV and other home media.
 If you prefer to conceal DVD players and other equipment, pick a console with plenty of storage space and shelves.
 Closed storage in drawers or behind doors keeps things dust free.

 4) Incorporate Tables